mohammadfalahat/azure-devops-pipeline-repo-generator/README.md

 3. Choose **Upload new extension**, select the generated `.vsix`, and upload it.
 4. After upload, choose **Install** for the target project collection.
 The branch menu action will appear once installed.

+> Tip for `azure.buluttakin.com`: if you are publishing from another machine, ensure the hostname is resolvable/reachable from
+> that machine (for example via VPN or hosts file) before running any `tfx` command.

 ### Publishing with `tfx-cli` (alternative)

 If you prefer the CLI, create a Personal Access Token (PAT) with the **Manage** extension permission.
 Then run: